takumakanari/embulk-input-http/README.md

   - {name: name, values: ["John", "Paul", "George", "Ringo"], expand: true}
 ```

-Also You can rewrite this configuration by using **brace expansion style** like as follows:
+The `values` is also rewritable with  `brace expansion` like as follows:

 ```yaml
 params: